 Let me identify several high-points of my overnight stay as I reveled in every bit of the Filipino culture.

-Who would NOT want to be free?
-I believe there is not one soul who would want to be contained in a box for a lifetime because certainly I know that we are born to create the life we were given.
+Is freedom really free?
+I believe there is not one soul who would want to be contained in a box for a lifetime because certainly, I know that we are born to create the life we were given.

-I believe travel gives me the opportunity to be creative – to explore, to appreciate, to learn the culture around me and at the same time get to know more about myself.
+I believe travel gives me the opportunity to be creative – to explore, to appreciate, to treat local people well and learn the culture around me and at the same time get to know more about myself.
+It is a win-win situation.

 When I travel there is a deep sense of freedom.
-They say that travel is not about a certain place but the journey of getting to your destination.
+They always say that travel is not about a certain place but enjoying the journey of getting to your destination.
 I believe it is so.
-What captures my heart most are the pit stops and fanciful observations along the way.
+And what captures my heart most is the pit stops and fanciful observations along the way.

-I am not tourist but a traveler.
-Relatively, being a photographer gives me an edge of expressing the artist in me with my creation.
-Whenever I capture the beauty of what the universe presents in front of me, I realize fulfillment.
-There are numerous moments which I missed at times when I was busy with other trivial things – stuff that really does not matter, in retrospect.
+I admit that there are numerous moments which I missed at times when I was busy with other trivial things – stuff that really does not matter, in retrospect.
 Nonetheless, nature is always forgiving and constantly gives me yet another opportunity to see the choice of seizing another beautiful moment.

 The best thing that I benefit from travel is a chance to re-invent myself.
 Memories are created so I just go and follow the destination of where my heart leads…that is what I call FREEDOM.